frederic-perez/AmE-dictionary/dictionary.md

 __catfish__ _n_ :three::hammer:
 __catharsis__
 __cathedral ceiling__ :camera::two::hammer:
-__catnip__ :two: A plant of the mint family, with downy leaves, purple-spotted white flowers, and a pungent smell attractive to cats. _Syn_ catmint
+__catnip__ _n_ :two: A plant of the mint family, with downy leaves, purple-spotted white flowers, and a pungent smell attractive to cats. _Syn_ catmint
 __cattail__ _n_ :five: Any of various perennial herbs of the genus Typha, widespread in marshy places and having long straplike leaves and a dense cylindrical cluster of minute flowers and fruits.
 Also called reed mace.
 __catwalk__
 __catwalkers__ _Piles of hair extensions, scads of makeup, and rows of leggy catwalkers._